 NHL's 20 greatest teams filled with Stanley Cup dynasties

-In this Jan.
-1, 2017, file photo, Wayne Gretzky gestures while speaking to the media before the Toronto Maple Leafs played the Detroit Red Wings in the NHL Centennial Classic in Toronto.
 The "Great One" thinks the 1986-87 Edmonton Oilers are the greatest team he played on, but there's no shortage of debate over whether that's the best team of all-time.
+Four of Wayne Gretzky's 1980s Oilers dynasty teams are among the 20 "Greatest NHL teams" as voted by fans during the league's 100th anniversary.

 Add your comments below